Neural Topic Model via Optimal Transport: Related works

 \section{Related works}

 We first consider NTMs (e.g. in \cite{miao2016neural,srivastava2017autoencoding,krishnan2018challenges,card2018neural,burkhardt2019decoupling, dieng2019topic} reviewed in Section~\ref{sec-ntm} as the closest line of related works to ours.
+For a detailed survey of NTMs, we refer to~\cite{zhao2021topic}.
 Connections and comparisons between our model and NTMs have been discussed in Section~\ref{sec-nstm}.
 In addition, word embeddings have been recently widely-used as complementary metadata for topic models, especially for modelling short texts.
 For Bayesian probabilistic topic models, word embeddings are usually incorporated into the generative process of word counts, such as in~\cite{petterson2010word,nguyen2015improving,li2016topic,zhao2017word}.
 Due to the flexibility of NTMs, word embeddings can be incorporated as part of the encoder input, such as in~\citet{card2018neural} or they can be used in the generative process of words such as in~\citet{dieng2019topic}.
 Our novelty with NSTM is that word embeddings are naturally incorporated in the cost function of the OT distance.